When a health condition makes life difficult, OT is here to help.

 Therapists also consider whether modification of their clients’ daily environment (and/or certain activities) may help set them up for success.

-There is so much to discuss when it comes to treatment, but check out these three posts to start:
+There is so much to discuss when it comes to treatment, so please check out our occupational therapy treatment guide.

 Discharge from occupational therapy